Apply for an Investment in Commercial Enterprises & Management Business License in Dubai

 Setup Costs, Steps, and Timeline

-Licence fees at Dubai South Business Hub Free Zone vary depending on the chosen office configuration, visa allocation, and specific activity requirements.
-Indicative costs typically encompass the licence registration fee, annual free zone authority charges, and any applicable government processing fees.
+License fees at Dubai South Business Hub Free Zone vary depending on the chosen office configuration, visa allocation, and specific activity requirements.
+Indicative costs typically encompass the license registration fee, annual free zone authority charges, and any applicable government processing fees.
 Flexi-desk arrangements are generally the most cost-effective entry point for investment management entities that do not require dedicated physical office space, though serviced office and fitted unit options are also available for entities requiring a more substantial operational footprint.

 Visa allocations are tied to the facility type selected.
 A flexi-desk arrangement typically supports a limited number of residence visas, while larger office configurations permit greater allocations.
 Investor and employee visas each carry their own application and medical screening fees, which should be factored into the overall setup budget.